aws-samples/hyperledger-on-kubernetes/eks/README.md

 Finally, delete the CloudFormation stack for your Cloud9 intance.
 Also, in the Cloud9 console, delete the instance.

 If the CloudFormation stack that deletes the eksctl-eks-fabric-cluster and eksctl-eks-fabric-nodegroup-0 fails, it might be related to network interfaces still present in the VPC.
-This could be caused by target groups belonging to an ALB, possibly created by a Kubernetes Service.
-You can either delete the Kubernetes Service, or remove the ALB's and Target Groups in the AWS EC2 console.
+This could be caused by target groups belonging to an ALB or NLB, possibly created by a Kubernetes Service.
+You can either delete the Kubernetes Service, or remove the ALB's/NLB's and Target Groups in the AWS EC2 console.

 # Appendix
 ## Manual steps to create EKS cluster